 Last one.
 The clothes make the man, but behind every great man is a great woman.
 So which is it, the suit or the bride?

 The bride, always the bride, any other answer could get you hurt.

 Dwight Fenton Bonobos VP of Design

-Dwight Fenton is the Vice President of Design for Bonobos, the men’s apparel brand known for great fitting, vibrant clothes.
+Dwight Fenton was the Vice President of Design for Bonobos, the men’s apparel brand known for great fitting, vibrant clothes.

-Fenton is responsible for overseeing the design of all menswear categories including suits, woven shirts, denim, knits, sweaters, and outerwear and manages the full Bonobos design team.
-Fenton travels the globe seeking inspiration to help with the seasonal design concepts and the corresponding color palettes he creates.
-He also works with textile and trim mills to ensure that Bonobos’ apparel is always of the upmost quality and style.
+Fenton was responsible for overseeing the design of all menswear categories including suits, woven shirts, denim, knits, sweaters, and outerwear and managed the full Bonobos design team.
+Fenton traveled the globe seeking inspiration to help with the seasonal design concepts and the corresponding color palettes he created.
+He also worked with textile and trim mills to ensure that Bonobos’ apparel was always of the upmost quality and style.